msheliga1/uriHW20ReactPortfolio/README.md

 # Programmer Portfolio with React
 uri bootcamp HW 20 - Programmer Student Portfolio Front End using React Components - MJS 4.15.24
 Michael Sheliga - This repo is for the University of Richmond (URI) coding bootcamp.
 Starter Code: Used some Act 20-28 MP code for help.
+Due to roll-up error and other factors, switched to Act 20-24.

-## Link to Repo, Screenshot(s) and/or Video(s)
+## Link to Repo, Deployment(s) Screenshot(s) and/or Video(s)
 Link to GitHub Repo: https://github.com/msheliga1/uriHW20ReactPortfolio
+Link to Netlify Deployment: https://mjs-urihw20-react-portfolio.netlify.app
+(Hey, it works and even allows a decent name!)
 <!-- Link to Video on Google Drive: https://drive.google.com/file/d/1jcrSLjZJ3evW8Ss2wuIrIy4JPc4SDk_M/view -->
 <!---  Link to deployed github.io site. https://msheliga1.github.io/uriHW9NodeReadmeGen --->
 <!-- Link to Heroku: https://uri-hw-19-jate-idb-pwa-9db53dc82bbb.herokuapp.com/   -->